-Whether or not a development will have to pay development contributions will usually be assessed when granting:
+Whether or not a development will have to pay development contributions will usually be decided when granting:

-- a resource consent under the RMA for a development; - a building consent under the Building Act 1991; or - an authorisation for a service connection.
+- a resource consent under the RMA for a development; - a building consent under the Building Act 2004; or - an authorisation for a service connection; or - a certificate of assessment under the Building Act 2004.

-7.2.
-Assessment process
+6.2 Assessment process

-Assessment of whether development contributions will be required will be made against the first consent application lodged for each development, and when (if any) subsequent consent is sought, a reassessment will be undertaken.
+Assessment of whether development contributions will be required will be made against the first consent application lodged for each development, and when (if any) subsequent consent is sought, a re-assessment will be undertaken.
 If, for whatever reason, development contributions were not assessed at the first available opportunity, they still may be required at subsequent stages in the development process.

-7.3.
-Residential activities
+6.3 Residential activities 2

-7.3.1.
-Resource consent applications
+6.3.1 Resource consent applications